 The strut mount of the vehicle is a lesser-known component, but that doesn’t make it any less vital to the suspension system.
-When a car suffers from a bad strut mount, it can lead to some surprising symptoms and can create a dangerous ride.
+When a car suffers from a bad strut mount, it can lead to some surprising symptoms, and can create a dangerous ride.

-We look at the location of the strut mount, its function and what happens when it goes bad.
-We also examine the replacement cost of a strut mount.
+I look at the location of the strut mount, its function, and what happens when it goes bad.
+I also examine the replacement cost of a strut mount.
 Let’s take a quick look at the signs first.

 The most common symptom of a bad strut mount is strange sounds from the suspension while driving, especially if they occur while turning the steering wheel.
 You may also notice uneven tire wear if you check your tires.
 In some cases, you may also notice trouble steering your car.

 Here’s a more detailed list of the signs of a bad or failing strut mount to look for:

 1. Strange Noises